 Recommendation: In order to keep sales at the level you want, you will need to regularly create new supply and really work hard to stimulate demand by finding your own customers, in addition to relying on the existing customers on Iconfinder.
 It is a never-ending cycle and it's a lot of work.

-Extra recommendation: You can also use your referral code to earn extra money when you bring in your own customers.
+Extra recommendation: You can also use our Referral program to earn extra money when you bring in your own customers.
 Your referral code is just your Iconfinder username.
 You earn 25% of prepayments made by customers you refer (first prepayment only) and 50% of the first subscription fee.
 This way, you can earn a bit extra revenue.

 6. Sell custom icons through the Custom Service